News

 In the end, perhaps as might be expected, three of the more experienced novices came to the fore, and although the trial was graced with an admirable runner taken over a wall and more than 200 yards up the fell by Neil Parkinson’s dog in the final round, it was Nigel Barton who was awarded first place with his lab Lindeth Fern.

 We are most grateful to judges David Jackson, Nicola Rudgard, Tim Merrill and Matt Rowlinson who gave helpful advice to both handlers and organisers.
-The committee’s hard work, especially that of Secretary Kirsty Ranson, was been rewarded by a very successful day.

 We have received many compliments on the efficiency of our organization this season and it is down to this very successful and generous group comprising the committee that the year has gone so well.